 Guardian Angels — Catholics like you — have brought decades of Catholic history in Arkansas to the Internet, free to everyone.
-Thousands of pages of fragile, irreplaceable newspaper archives from 1911 through 2001 have been digitally preserved and posted online since 2010.
+Thousands of pages of fragile, irreplaceable newspaper archives from 1911 through 2001 have been digitally preserved and posted online.
 It's an exciting success story that prepares us to take the next step.

 Faith for the future

 Connecting with new generations means offering news where they are and through the technology they use.
 Increasing numbers of young adults are not connecting with the Church like previous generations.
 They are less interested in reading a printed newspaper, and more interested in digital news, e-mail, social media and websites.
 They’ll watch video before they’ll read words.
 Many of them connect exclusively through their phones, and are more comfortable in Spanish than in English.

 Because of that challenge, your gift to the Guardian Angels Fund is needed to invest in new technology and other resources to help keep those young adults connected to the Church — and better serve all Catholics in the diocese.